gshannon/wntt/README.md

 Here are the configuration files needed during the build/deploy process.

-### .buildnum-dev, .buildnum-prod
+### .version-dev, .version-prod

     They contain the build number.
 Update them before building for release.
 E.g. 2.03.

-    - Its contents are passed to "docker build" using --build-arg, so Dockerfile can add VITE_BUILD_NUM to the React environment. wnttapp passes it as a parameter to all calls to wnttapi as a version check.
+    - Its contents are passed to "docker build" using --build-arg, so Dockerfile can add VITE_APP_VERSION to the React environment. wnttapp passes it as a parameter to all calls to wnttapi as a version check.

 ### local/.env, remote/config/.env